raceychan/premier/README.md

 # Premier

+Premier is a versatile Python toolkit that can be used in three main ways:

+1. **Lightweight Standalone API Gateway** - Run as a dedicated gateway service
+2. **ASGI App/Middleware** - Wrap existing ASGI applications or add as middleware
+3. **Function Resilience Toolbox** - Decorators for cache, retry, timeout, and throttle logic

-A production-ready ASGI API Gateway that transforms any Python web application into a full-featured API gateway with caching, rate limiting, retry logic, timeouts, and performance monitoring.
+Premier transforms any Python web application into a full-featured API gateway with caching, rate limiting, retry logic, timeouts, and performance monitoring.

 ## Features